-BCom, ASA, GAICD, MAMI, JP (Qual)
+BCom, MBA, FCA, AFAIM, GAICD, MAMI, GDPPM

-Initially elected to the Board on 28 November 2005.
-Most recently re-elected to the Board on 24 November 2008.
+Initially elected to the Board on 24 June 1985.
+Most recently re-elected to the Board on 23 November 2009.
+Initially appointed to the Board on 2 December 2010.

-The Directors of Defence Force Credit Union Limited (Defcredit) submit their report for the financial year ended 30 June 2010.
+The Directors of Defence Force Credit Union Limited (Defcredit) submit their report for the financial year ended 30 June 2011.
 Accompanying this report are the Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity and the Statement of Cash Flows of Defcredit for the same period.